mnabialek/laravel-authorize/readme.md

 'user.destroy',
 ```

 Now, it's time to set those permissions for different roles.
 In section `roles` in `permissions` you have some example roles.
 You should put here roles that match your system roles names and assign to them any of those permissions.
-For `admin` user usually you want to allow everything, so you can add only `*` as permission and it means, that role `admin` will have all permissions defined in `all` section.
+For `admin` user usually you want to allow everything, so you can add only `*` as permission and it means, that role `admin` will have all permissions defined in `available` section.

 Now make sure, you apply `authorize` middleware to `UserController` in your routes.php for example this way: